 Completed applications will be time stamped upon receipt.
 Dependent upon vacancies, you may be placed on the waitlist.

-If you are placed a waitlist and your contact information or financial situation changes, you are responsible for contacting the Sisseton Housing & Redevelopment Commission Management Office to update said information.
+If you are placed on the waitlist and your contact information or financial situation changes, you are responsible for contacting the Sisseton Housing & Redevelopment Commission Management Office to update said information.
 Waitlists are updated Bi-Annually, if you are determined to be ineligible at the time of update, you will be notified by mail.

 All adult applicants will be subject to a criminal background check.